Pinterest is an amusing platform where people collect ideas for their wedding day, right?

 - If possible, mention other accounts in your Story

-- When designing your Story Pin, be smart with colours (red and orange colored pages get twice as many repins than images that are blu
+- When designing your Story Pin, be smart with colors (red and orange colored pages get twice as many repins than images that are blu

 Examples of Story pins to get inspired

 Here are some stunning examples of Pinterest Story Pins I have discovered while researching for this article (sorted them in categories).
 Hope that they will inspire you too.